HERITAGE

-| We are surrounded by the ordinary.
+We are surrounded by the ordinary.
 Unlike older buildings shaped by craft traditions and layered histories of use, much of today’s built environment is defined by repetition and banality.
-To us in the words of Charlotte Malterre-Bartes: “everything is heritage”.
-Our work within the framework of the existing built environment includes: |
+To us, everything that is built should be considered heritage.

 Architecture is often seen as the creation of the architect alone.
 However, architecture is a collaborative endeavour, drawing on diverse labour – from design contributions by architects and engineers to the efforts of construction workers, maintenance staff, cleaners, and restoration architects, all of whom play vital roles in the creation and upkeep of the built environment.